Technical Analysis

 Setup convergence: when VCP, bull flag, and short squeeze align

-Tesla shakeout case study — horizontal levels, fake breakout, and 8-10x options
+Tesla case study — horizontal levels, fake breakout, and the first failed entry

-When option premium diverges from price — year-end review at the options level
+When option premium diverges from price — GME and SLV case studies

 Why Schwager abandoned fundamentals — technical analysis is naturally compatible with risk management